Sondos-Braim/reading-notes-401/read31.md

 But…virtual environments can only isolate Python packages.
 They still rely on a global, system-level installation of Python albeit they can refer to the proper version.
 So when we use Python 2.7 in a project, we’re pointing to an installation of Python 2.7 on the computer itself, not actually within the virtual environment.

 Also we can’t run a production database or other services within virtual environments so compared to Docker containers they are far more limited.
 Django REST Framework works alongside the Django web framework to create web APIs.
-We cannot build a web API with only Django Rest Framework; it always must be added to a project after Django itself has been installed
+We cannot build a web API with only Django Rest Framework; it always must be added to a project after Django itself has been installed.